Dolly Parton singles discography

-The singles discography of American country singer-songwriter Dolly Parton includes over 200 singles and touches on eight decades.
-Parton has released 198 singles as a lead artist, 49 as a featured artist, six promotional single and 68 music videos.
+The singles discography of American country singer-songwriter Dolly Parton (1946–2026) includes over 200 singles and touches on eight decades.
+Parton released 198 singles as a lead artist, 49 as a featured artist, six promotional singles and 68 music videos.
 Parton also released 21 singles with Porter Wagoner from 1968 to 1980, bringing her total number of singles to 243.

 After releasing two unsuccessful singles as a teenager, Parton signed a recording contract with Monument Records in 1964, and moved to Nashville, Tennessee shortly afterward, releasing a series of singles on the label, the highest charting being her 1965 single "Happy Happy Birthday Baby".
 In 1967, Monument released Parton's debut solo album, Hello, I'm Dolly.
 It spawned the hits "Dumb Blonde" and "Something Fishy", reaching number 24 and number 17 respectively.
 In September 1967, Parton was asked to replace country vocalist Norma Jean as the co-host of the syndicated country music television show The Porter Wagoner Show, alongside country star Porter Wagoner.
 The pair recorded 12 albums together for RCA Victor, and in the late 1960s and early 1970s had a series of top 10 hits on the country charts, including "The Last Thing on My Mind", "Tomorrow Is Forever", and "Daddy Was an Old Time Preacher Man".
 On Wagoner's television series, Parton gained a national audience of millions of viewers, and her own singles began to move up the country charts.
 By the early 1970s, her solo hits regularly appeared in the top 10, as did her duets with Wagoner.
 Her first chart-topper, 1970's "Joshua", followed by 1971's "Coat of Many Colors", 1972's "Touch Your Woman", and "Traveling Man" and "Jolene", both from 1973, all reached the top 10 on the US country singles charts, with "Jolene" becoming her second number one single in February 1974.
 In mid-1974, Parton split with Wagoner and his show in order to expand her career as a solo artist, writing and recording the number one hit, "I Will Always Love You" as a goodbye to Wagoner.